 28300.
 Health Economics and Public Policy. (=ECON 27700, GSBC 85700, PPHA 38300, SSAD 47700) PQ: ECON 20300 and 21000, and consent of instructor.
-For course description, see Economics.
+This course analyzes the economics of health care in the United States with particular attention paid to the role of government.
 D. Meltzer.
 Spring.

 28600.
 Problems of Economic Policy in Developing Countries. (=ECON 25600, PPHA 37500) PQ: ECON 20100 and 20200, or consent of instructor.
-For course description, see Economics.
+This course focuses on the application of economic analysis to economic policy issues frequently encountered in developing countries.
+Topics include sources of economic growth, commercial policy, regional economic integration, inflation and stabilization, fiscal deficits, the choice of an exchange rate regime, and the international debt problem.
 L. Sjaastad.
 Spring.